runderwoman/faaspot-cli/docs/executions.rst

 .. note::
-    The CLI and the python-client support the ``wait`` argument.

-    Meaning, that using ``fas executions get EXECUTION_ID --wait`` or using ``faaspot.executions.get(EXECUTION_ID, wait=True)``, will wait until the execution is completed.
+    The CLI and the python-client support the ``wait`` argument, meaning that using ``fas executions get EXECUTION_ID --wait`` or using ``faaspot.executions.get(EXECUTION_ID, wait=True)``, will wait until the execution is completed.

 Get Bulk Execution Status
 -------------------------

-Sometimes you have multiple executions that are running simultaneity.
+Sometimes, you have multiple executions running simultaneously.
-In that case, you may want to query the status of all of them using one request, instead of generation ``execution get`` request for each one of them separately.
+In that case, you might want to query the status of all of them using a single request, instead of generating an ``execution get`` request for each of the exceutions separately.
-For that there is the ``execution get_bulk`` command.
+You can achieve that using the ``execution get_bulk`` command.

-The results will be a list of execution-status.
+The results will be a list of execution-statuses.

 ..  admonition:: CLI
     :class: open-toggle

-    You can get the status of multiple executions using the CLI:
+    You can retrieve the statuses of multiple executions using the CLI:

     .. code-block:: sh